Auditions & Employment

 PHASE TWO (Jan — Feb): Lead Teaching Artists and Small Group Leaders guide children to use their newfound musical vocabulary to create tuneful and memorable songs; these students often include special education and English language learners.
 This phase is an intimate and collaborative process that inspires engagement in the classroom and beyond; students are challenged to look at the world with nuance, creativity, and confidence by analyzing texts and developing meaning through the language of music.
 During this time, Lead Teaching Artists and Small Group Leaders develop clear musical scores of the songs using music notation software (including melody with lyrics and harmony written as chords or piano accompaniment).

 PHASE THREE (Feb — April): Students regroup as a unit to rehearse their songs all together with Lead Teaching Artists.
 The songs written from each small group become movements to form the whole “Classroom Cantata.”
-Students perform their pieces for their school communities, and then all participants from residencies across the city come together for a special day of performance and celebration at the Boston Children’s Museum.
+Students perform their pieces for their families and school communities.